Nadja-K/keyphrase-extraction---Group-Project/setup/README.md

 ### Word Embedding Models
 Download an English word embedding model from [here](https://nlp.stanford.edu/projects/glove/).
 We used the [Wikipedia 2014 + Gigaword5](http://nlp.stanford.edu/data/glove.6B.zip) word embedding model with 50 dimensions.
-For the German word embedding model, we used the on <https://devmount.github.io/GermanWordEmbeddings/>.
+For the German word embedding model, we used the provided on <https://devmount.github.io/GermanWordEmbeddings/>.
 The direct download link can be found [here](http://cloud.devmount.de/d2bc5672c523b086).

 After downloading both models, follow these steps to create a scipy version that can be imported into the project.